glFusion/banner/README.md

 **Note for glFusion 1.7.0 and higher: There is a flexible template-to-category mapping option for each category to control ad placement.
 That is the recommended method and this option should be set to "No".**

-#### Submissions from Site Members?
-Select "Yes" to allow site members to submit their own banners.
-Banners from non-admin users go into the submission queue for moderation.

 #### Send Notification Email?
 Select "Yes" to have an email sent to the site administrator when a non-admin user submits a banner.